kapouer/upcache/scope/README.md

 - X-Cache-Restrictions
   a list of restrictions as defined above

+- X-Cache-Grants
+  the actual list of granted bearer scopes (by matching restrictions)

 - X-Cache-Bearer (optional, defaults to cookie_bearer)
   this can be `http_bearer`, or `cookie_bearer`, following nginx variable names.